Prevent

 Free awareness e-learning training:

-The Workshop to Raise Awareness of Prevent (WRAP) training has been developed by the Home Office to help staff recognise people who are vulnerable to radicalisation or to being influenced by extremism.
+The sessions aim to help staff recognise people who are vulnerable to radicalisation or to being influenced by extremism.
+The training is available for all front-line practitioners living or working in Suffolk.

 Keeping Safe online factsheet